ohong/whenx/README.md

 The shortcomings of existing models lit a spark to build something new.
 I decided to create my own system, a system of event-driven autonomous agents.
 I call it WhenX.

+The system's goal is to create alerts in the form of  "When X happens, then do Y".
+In this initial version, we are only supporting email alerts in the form of "When X happens, send me an email report".

 ### **This is an early experimental project with many bugs!
 I am still working on it.**

 # Architecture